AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 For special characters see PROMPTING at ``man bash``.
 To make it permanent, should be added to *.bashrc* like ``export PS1``.

-:Home exercise:
-  - customize a prompt ``$PS1``, make sure is has a current directory name and the hostname in it in the format *hostname:/path/to/current/dir*.
-Hint: save the original PS1 like ``oldPS1=$PS1`` to be able to recover it any time.
-  - make it colorful
-  - take a look at https://www.tldp.org/LDP/abs/html/sample-bashrc.html
-    Do you get any good ideas?

 Creating/editing/viewing file
 ------------------------------